 To say that a language is just a barrier is such an understatement.
 If you are hurt at work in Pennsylvania and you only speak Spanish, how do you fill out a workers’ comp claim?
 Whom do you speak to in Human Resources (HR)?
 How do you understand your doctor?
 Does your union rep. speak Spanish?
-I have been working in the comp. field for almost ten years now as the Spanish liaison at Pearson Koutcher Law.
+I have been working in the Philadelphia workers comp field for almost ten years now as the Spanish liaison at Pearson Koutcher Law.
 My passion is to help injured workers in the Spanish speaking community better understand their rights under the Pennsylvania Workers’ Compensation Act.

 The majority of immigrants, whether legal or not, do not have a clue that they can even file a workers’ compensation claim to receive wage loss benefits let alone get treatment for work injuries at no cost to them.
 Sadly, too often nobody — not the manager of human resources, medical personnel, or union reps. – informs them of their workers’ compensation rights.